DMedina559/bedrock-server-manager/docs/_manual_docs/plugins/plugin_developer.md

 This guide assumes you have a basic understanding of Python programming.

 For a complete list of all available event hooks, see the [Plugin Base](../../plugin_internals.rst).
-For a complete list of all available event hooks, see the [Available APIs](./plugin_apis.md).
+For a complete list of all available APIs, see the [Available APIs](./plugin_apis.md).

 ---